dasch-swiss/dsp-tools/knora/README.md

         name: str)
 ```

-- shortcode: Short code of the project
+- shortcode: Shortcode of the project
 - name: Name of the ontology

 #### create_res_class()

-Create a new resource class in the ontology.
+Creates a new resource class in the ontology.

 ```python
 create_res_class(